 It’s no surprise that SD-WAN and security are becoming so closely linked.
 The number of cybersecurity threats multiplies every day, and enterprises are fighting the botnets’ efforts to derail their security with attacks numbering in the hundreds of thousands every day.
 This leaves many companies looking for a business VPN so they can protect their systems and feel a lot more secure.
 In fact, there are many businesses that are streamlining their operations on this thought process.

-As enterprises move more of their workloads into the cloud, it’s clear that there’s a greater need for more secure network management and the best secure vpn because the security plane has been significantly expanded.
+As enterprises move more of their workloads into the cloud, it’s clear that there could be a greater need for more secure network management and the best secure vpn because the security plane has been significantly expanded.
 When you add in IoT and the multiplication of endpoints, security must be the priority for the adoption of any new network technology.

 One of the benefits of SD-WAN in terms of security is the ability to segment out different types of traffic.
 For instance, the network engineer can keep IoT traffic separate from other applications.
 This eases the congestion caused by the added flow of data but also allows for the isolation and identification of a threat if a cyberattack is successful.
 This requires a fair bit of understanding about hardware and network troubleshooting to create focused segmentation of network traffic, and IT competency assessments (like a comptia a+ 1002 practice test) could prove beneficial in more ways than one.

 SD-WAN also offers centralized visibility and troubleshooting, which allows any problem to be quickly identified and addressed.

 If you’d like to talk more about SD-WAN and security and how you can protect your network, contact us at Wanify.
 We’ll help you select the right SD-WAN solution for your current business needs and future goals.